bsmg/beat-saber-community-wiki/mapping/basic-audio.md

 3. As a starting point, copy the settings below:
 ![Limiter in Audacity](https://i.imgur.com/6fAwHCv.png)
 4. Click OK to apply Limiter.

+Check the song again and listen for any unnatural distortions, such as crushed/severely distorted peaks.
+If so, undo (`Ctrl-Z`), tweak the `Input Gain` settings and apply again.
+If you want to know more about the settings check the [Advanced Audio Editing: Limiter](/mapping/advanced-audio#limiter) page.

 To know if you’ve reached the right volume after compressing and limiting check again with the RMS volume tool:
 1. Open Contrast Analyzer in `Analyze menu -> Contrast…`